provenance-io/provenance/x/trigger/spec/02_state.md

 +++ https://github.com/provenance-io/provenance/blob/bda28e5f58a4a58e8fef21141400ad362b84518b/proto/provenance/trigger/v1/trigger.proto#L73-L82

 ---
-## Queued
+## Queue

-The `Queued` is an internal structure that we use to store and throttle the execution of `Triggers` on the `BeginBlock`.
+The `Queue` is an internal structure that we use to store and throttle the execution of `Triggers` on the `BeginBlock`.
 We store each `Trigger` as a `QueuedTrigger`, and then manipulate the `Queue Start Index` and `Queue Length` whenever we add or remove from the `Queue`.
 When we add to the `Queue`, the new element is added to the `QueueStartIndex` + `Length`.
 The `QueueLength` is then incremented by one.
 When we dequeue from the Queue, the `QueueStartIndex` will be incremented by 1 and the `QueueLength` is decremented by 1.
 We also ensure the key of the dequeued element is removed.

 * Queue Item: `0x03 | Queue Index (8 bytes) -> ProtocolBuffers(QueuedTrigger)`
 * Queue Start Index: `0x06 -> uint64(QueueStartIndex)`